NathanHauw/Pycharm-game/README.md

-# Pycharm-game
+# Turned-Based Game
-Small gamedev project made using Pycharm framework
+My first experience with game development, exploring the Pygame framework in the PyCharm IDE